knative/docs/blog/docs/articles/from-cloudevent-to-apach-kafka-records-part-two.md

 ### Setting up the Knative Broker component

-The above mentioned article configures all Knative `Broker`s to be in shape of the `Kafka` class, therefore creating a new broker for Apache Kafka is pretty straightforward:
+The above-mentioned article configures all Knative `Broker`s to be in shape of the `Kafka` class, therefore creating a new broker for Apache Kafka is pretty straightforward:

 ```yaml
 apiVersion: eventing.knative.dev/v1